 - You can file entirely on your own.
 Although this is the most budget-friendly option, it is also labor-intensive.
 Filing requires extensive research and management, which can be time-consuming if you're unfamiliar with the process.

 - You can ask for help from an attorney or lawyer.
 On the other extreme, this requires significantly less effort on your end.
 But it can get costly.
 Lawyers often bill by the hour, and your spending will increase quickly.

-- A middle ground would be using an online filing service like Dispute.
+A middle ground would be filing a small claims suit using an online filing service like Dispute.
 Although there is a small fee, Dispute is significantly cheaper than a lawyer.
 These services have software that makes the process much simpler.
 And if you have questions, there is a customer support team to contact with questions.

 In small claims court, you will need strong evidence that the other party owes you a debt.
 Provide copies of the initial agreement or contract, receipts, text messages, emails or other documents referring to the case.